ark-us/mythosjs/packages/wasmxjs-browser-bundle/README.md

 # WasmxJS Browser Bundle

-This creates a browser-ready bundle of @ark-us/wasmxjs.
+This creates a browser-ready bundle of @ark-us/wasmxjs and @ark-us/wasmx-stargate.

 ## Build